 Fritz Lang’s M is a murder-mystery thriller starring Peter Lorre (also well-known for his role in Casablanca).
 A city unites in the search of a child murderer, and police and mobsters run concurrent investigations to bring the man to justice.

 The interplay between the media, the law and the public has become the norm.
 Just look at the O.J.
-Simpson trial, the Watergate scandal, the Times Square bombing investigation, the Casey Anthony trial and many others.
-“Absence of Malice” depicts the “chain of manipulation” by the media, the law and individuals during the search for union leader, Joey Diaz’s killer.
+Simpson trial, the Watergate scandal, the Times Square bombing investigation, the Casey Anthony trial and many others. ai???Absence of Maliceai??? depicts the ai???chain of manipulationai??? by the media, the law and individuals during the search for union leader, Joey Diazai??i??s killer.

 Last week Raj Rajaratnam was sentenced to eleven years for insider trading.
 The longest sentence ever handed down for insider trading.
 His sentence is among a trend of harsher sentences for insider trading.
 The Wall Street Journal reports the average sentence is up a year from a 1.5 to 2.5 years.